litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 e-mail: marzojr@yahoo.com
 version: 0.11.25

 	This mod (the so called "Keyring Mod") contains a lot of small modifications to the Ultima 7: Black Gate game WITH the Forge of Virtue add-on.
 There are also a number of not-so-small changes.
 There is a lot of original usecode and art in the mod too.

 	There are many acknowledgements I have to make.
 One is for Team Lazarus; I borrowed some ideas for the Shrines and Codex from them.

 	The other acknowledgements are to those that gave me some useful suggestions in the old Phorum thread.
 They are Crysta the Elf, gruck, Gradilla Dragon, Dominus and Artaxerxes.

 	I must also thank Crysta the Elf for some graphics she made/edited.
 The full list is in the version history, below.

-	Also, the structure of the mod is based on Alun Bestor's Quests and Iteractions mod.
+	Also, I must acknowledge the fact that the structure of the mod is based on Alun Bestor's Quests and Iteractions mod, which is included almost entirely.

 2	Installing the mod
 ----------------------
+	Note: These instructions are for installing from the zip distribution found on my website.
+If you want to build it yourself, its source code is included with Exult's source in the "content/bgkeyring directory".
+In it, there is a README file with instructions for building it.

 	First, I must be explicit that I have tested this mod *only* with Forge of Virtue add-on installed; it will *not* work without that add-on since it uses some of the add-on's data.

-	Secondly (and just as importantly), this mod is will *not* work in Exult 1.2, nor it will work on any but *the* latest snapshots.
-There were some bugs I had to fix to get everything working as is.
+	Secondly (and just as importantly), this mod is will NOT work in Exult 1.2, and neither will work on any but *the* latest snapshots.
+There were several bugs and new features I had to fix to get everything working as is.

-	With that out of the way: to install the mod, simply unzip the contents of the zip file into your Black Gate's 'mods' folder.
-By default (that is, unless you changed it specifically in your 'Exult.cfg' file), this would be the 'mods' subdirectory of the path you set for Black Gate in your 'Exult.cfg' file.
-If the folder is not there, simply create an empty folder called 'mods' in your Black Gate directory and proceed as above.
+	With that out of the way: to install the mod, simply unzip the contents of the zip file into your Forge of Virtue's 'mods' folder.
+By default (that is, unless you changed it specifically in your 'Exult.cfg' file), this would be the 'mods' subdirectory of the path you set for Forge of Virtue in your 'Exult.cfg' file.
+If the folder is not there, simply create an empty folder called 'mods' in your Forge of Virtue directory and proceed as above.

-	There are two optional (but highly recommended) additional steps you may want to perform:
+	There are two optional (but highly recommended) additional steps you might want to do:

 	OPTIONAL: You can create a shortcut to start Exult directly in the Keyring mod.
-To do so, make sure that the command-line is similar to the following example:
+To do so, make sure that the command-line is similar to the following
+	example:
 		<path to Exult>\Exult --fov --mod Keyring
 	You can use the supplied 'Keyring.ico' file for the shortcut (if you use Windows) or use the supplied 'Keyring.png' file to make your own icon for other OSes.

 	OPTIONAL: This mod adds a custom keybinding *patch* file, which alters what two key combinations do: